 If there is one thing I know about following the living God is that there is no level of participation with His plan other than "all in".
 When I was 17 years old I was called to be an international missionary and have delayed that calling for long enough.
 We're proud that he has given us a strong marriage, taught us to farm His way and given us a heart for the sick and poor.
-We're ready to take the big step and sell everything we have and serve full time.
+We took the big step and sold everything we had to serve full time.